projectit-org/ProjectIt-documentation/src/routes/060_Under_the_Hood/020_The_PiTool_Interfaces/040_PiValidator_Interface.md

 #  PiValidator

 An object that implements `PiValidator` is able to validate a node in the AST.
-The validation can be only on the node itself, or it can include all child-nodes resursively.
+The validation can be only on the node itself, or it can include all child-nodes recursively.

 The errors that are found are returned in the form of a list of `PiError` objects.
 Every `PiError` holds a message, and a reference to the node that is faulty.